bcgov/aquifer-factsheets/MANUAL.md

 - Run `03_clean.R` to clean and summarize the data
 - Run `04_output.R` to create figures for the factsheets
 - Use the `factsheet()` function to create factsheets for the specified aquifers.
-  - Note that if you create a factsheet for an aquifer not specified in the `aquifers` object, it may create a factsheet, but that factsheet will likely be missing data and/or figures!
+  - **Note** that if you create a factsheet for an aquifer not specified in the `aquifers` object, it may create a factsheet, but that factsheet will likely be missing data and/or figures!
+  - You can specify `draft = TRUE` to create factsheets with the "DRAFT" watermark
+  - Factsheet pdfs are produced in the `factsheets` folder
 - Run the code to produce the companion document